kip-hart/SiteSandbox/docs/matlab/scripts.md

 {% include matlab/center_of_mass_737.m %}
 ```

-Running it in the Console Window produces:
+Running it in the Command Window produces:

 ```matlab
 >> center_of_mass_737